brainstormforce/wp-spectra/README.md

 ## Changelog ##

+### 2.19.9 - Thursday, 1st May 2025 ###
+- Improvement: Added a WP-CLI command for regenarate the assets.

 ### 2.19.8 - Monday, 28th April 2025 ###
 * Fix: Container - Resolved an issue where dynamic content fallback images were not being properly applied in the frontend.
 * Fix: File Generation documentation link now redirects correctly instead of showing a 404 error.